Unified Lorentz-covariant Poisson Bracket for the Electrodynamics of a Point Particle: Reduction of the Proposal to Its Non-covariant Form

-Now, the \textsc{pb} in Eq. (\ref{PoissonBracketNonRel4}) may not look like the standard \textsc{pb}, but it is in fact equal to the latter.
-To show this equivalence between expressions, we need to remember that the amplitudes in Eq. (\ref{PoissonBracketNonRel4}) are still four-dimensional and that the relation of these amplitudes with their three-dimensional counterparts is precisely\footnote{See, for example, Heitler \cite{WH1954} or Bogoliubov and Shirkov \cite{NB1959}.}
+Now, the PB in Eq. (\ref{PoissonBracketNonRel4}) is certainly not the standard PB for an electromagnetic radiation field, but both expressions are in fact related.
+To show this, we need to remember that the amplitudes in Eq. (\ref{PoissonBracketNonRel4}) are still four-dimensional and that the relation of these amplitudes with their three-dimensional counterparts is precisely\footnote{See, for example, Heitler \cite{WH1954} or Bogoliubov and Shirkov \cite{NB1959}.}